hpcleuven/VscDocumentation/source/software/r_devtools.rst

 devtools_ documentation for examples of other repositories.

-Depending on how your R library is managed, you will need a slightly different approach to use or install devtools.
+Depending on how your R library is managed, you will need a slightly different approach to use and install devtools.

 .. note::